 The volcanic island of Mauritius, anchored off the south east coast of Africa amidst the cerulean waters of the Indian Ocean, packs a big punch when it comes to spectacular beaches, luxurious hotels and underwater adventure.

 The east coast is pure white sand bliss, with spectacular sunrises and trade winds that are ideal for parasailing, windsurfing and kitesurfing.
 On the northern coast the sugary sands of Trou aux Biches melt into turquoise seas, and thanks to an unbroken coral reef the diving here is superb, with a kaleidoscope of butterfly and lion fish gliding through crystal clear waters.
 The golden sand beaches and the shallow waters of the west coast make it popular with families, and lighter winds and the spectacular sunsets draw couples and honeymooners too.

 Mauritius is a vibrant mix of European, Creole and Asian culture, and this is reflected in the distinctive cuisine.
-We recommend getting out and about and acquainting yourself with the superb street food scene; you’ll find sizzling hot curries, Chinese fried noodle dishes and succulent fruit served with fiery mazavaroo chilli paste.
+We recommend getting out and about and acquainting yourself with the superb street food scene.
 The resorts themselves offer both casual and fine dining, and many a Michelin-starred chef has given their name to a restaurant on the island over the years.

 Discover hotels in Mauritius or have you considered the rest of the Indian Ocean, USA, Caribbean, and Arabia?